-Where hazing may be fondly remembered by older generations as exercises in stupidity and simple, embarrassing humiliation, modern cases have gone extremely over the line of anything acceptable.
+Where hazing may be fondly remembered by older generations as simple exercises in stupidity and embarrassing humiliation, modern cases have gone extremely over the line of anything acceptable.
 These have included instances of ingestion of risky material, performing activities with harmful effects to the participant, extreme humiliation, and even sexual assault or rape with a foreign object.
-No one fondly remembering their great “game” days or fraternity days is going to be caught agreeing that today’s form of hazing is acceptable by any form.
-Yet it still continues despite the greater attention, legal ramifications, and pressures of anti-hazing that have picked up in recent years.
+No one fondly remembering their great “game” days or fraternity days is going to be caught agreeing that today’s form of hazing is acceptable in any way.
+Yet it still continues, despite the greater attention, legal ramifications, and pressures of anti-hazing that have picked up in recent years.

 Hazing also benefits from its secrecy.
 Those involved often deny any participation in such acts when put under official questioning.
 Yet everyone involved knows exactly what has occurred, has seen it, or been part of it.

 Hazing doesn’t have to be the media-attention grabbing headlines of sexual assault and drunken debauchery with humiliation.
 It can often be far more subtle demands of peer pressure and group control on those wanting to be part of special groups.
 These can include:

 - Extreme Exercises – Candidates for sports are often pushed to extreme exercises and activities to show their worth.
 The team members before them accomplished the challenges, so the recruits have to as well, even if it means physical risk of injury in the process.